k-box/k-box/docs/developer/frontend.md

 - `context`

 ### DMS Javascript API

-The DMS javascript API offer helper methods to interact with the DMS services.
+The DMS javascript API offer helper methods to interact with the K-Box services.

 Feature offered: